-If you still have questions after reading through, please reach out to the Honors Associate(s), Associate Dean, and/or the Dean!
+If you still have any questions about the thesis after reading through the Thesis Handbook, please reach out to the Honors Associates, Associate Dean, and/or the Dean!
 We are here to help you.

 Appendix A - Template Emails

 Email to Potential Advisor